 Hostel reservations are booked the same way as hotels – online.
 Hostelworld is a really good website that I used for all of my bookings.
 When you go to book your stay, you’ll be able to see details about each hostel, and this is where you’ll want to look at the amenities they offer.
 Some offer free breakfast, and some, like I mentioned before, provide towels, and some have bars and pool tables, if your group is looking for something safe to do late at night.
 You can find all of this info just by looking online!
 Also online, you can find reviews, which I would recommend you read.
 Photos are very helpful and usually pretty accurate, but the reviews always helped me find the best hostels.

-One of the great things about my program was that we didn’t have class on Fridays, so I would always try to get on the first flight out after my classes so I could get a start on my trip.
+One of the great things about my study abroad program was that we didn’t have class on Fridays, so I would always try to get on the first flight out after my classes so I could get a start on my trip.
 Sometimes, though, I wouldn’t get to my destination until pretty late, and I found that it’s a good idea to check if the hostel has a 24-hour front desk if you think you’ll be arriving late at night or early in the morning.
 Finally, one of my biggest pieces of advice for staying in hostels is to get a luggage lock.
 These are so important for all of your travels, not just when staying in a hostel.
 It’s a good feeling to be able to leave your bag in the room while you go out for the day or night or even just to the bathroom.
 You can find them pretty cheap, and it is worth every penny to keep your stuff safe!

 Once you’ve got hostels figured out, there’s no doubt they’re the cheapest and often best way to travel, especially for students.
 I would highly recommend considering hostels when booking your weekend trips abroad!